Take Charge (Family Planning non-Medicaid)

 - Insured and seeking confidential family planning services.

-Take Charge is not available for undocumented residents.
+Take Charge is not available for undocumented or "non-qualified" residents as described in WAC 182-503-0535.

 First go to Washington Healthplanfinder to see if you are eligible for Apple Health coverage or a subsidized Qualified Health Plan.
 If you're eligible, it's best to sign up for one of those plans, because they provide full health care coverage, which includes family planning.